Andromedans/andromeda/README.markdown

 out it was not quite far enough.
 We hope that nobody will claim that the Andromeda galaxy is a nearby place.

+### Support

+This material is based upon work supported by the Air Force Office of Scientific Research, Air Force Materiel Command, USAF under Award No. FA9550-14-1-0096.
+Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of the Air Force Office of Scientific Research, Air Force Materiel Command, USAF.

 ### Travis Continuous Integration

 The GitHub repository is linked to Travis CI.
 To find out the current build status is